 Photovoltaic cells (solar cells)

-They are similarly manufactured as semiconductors generally made out of silicon, in addition, small quantities of boron and phosphorous are also necessary for the silicon.
+They are similarly manufactured as semiconductors generally made from silicon.
+Besides, small quantities of boron and phosphorous are also necessary for the silicon.
 The large mass of Photovoltaics manufacture involves any single crystal or amorphous cells.
-Single-crystal cells are used in many small applications or devices for example calculators or digital wristwatches.
-Most people believe that these are only placed in the hot desert, this is not the case Photovoltaics can be placed anywhere there is sunlight.
+Single-crystal cells in many small applications or devices, for example, calculators or digital wristwatches.
+Most people believe the panels placed in the hot desert, and this is not the case Photovoltaics can be anywhere there is sunlight.

 Photovoltaic cells convert the entire process of generating electricity to a quiet event, take less space than a human hair: This explains why photovoltaics can be one with the product needing the power.
 These cells are a new type of energy technology; Photovoltaic cells are unlike all other forms of energy technology.
 PV’s are emerging in new forms: layers of lenses, photovoltaics and water tubes transforms into electricity and heat.
 The Cascades of cells of three layers, each tuned to different wavelengths of light, results in increasing efficiency approximately 30 per cent.
 See Light-emitting diode (LED)